tehuanmelo/libft/README.md

 The students are required to re-create a number of basic C library functions such as:

-* Memory allocation and management: malloc, free, realloc
+* Memory allocation and management: malloc, free
 * Strings: strlen, strcpy, strcat, strdup, strchr, strstr
 * Numbers: atoi, itoa, etc.
 The students must also implement additional functions that will be useful for future projects.
 These functions will be used throughout the 42 curriculum.